 Foot warts – are difficult to treat because the bulk of the wart lies below the skin surface.
 Treatments include the use of salicylic acid plasters, applying other chemicals to the wart (eg. Cantharidin, 5-FU/Efudex®), or injecting bleomycin.

 Flat warts – are often too numerous to treat with methods mentioned above.
 As a result, “peeling” methods using daily applications of tretinoin, salicylic acid, or glycolic acid are often recommended.
-For some adults, periodic office treatments for electrosurgery or liquid nitrogen are required.
+For some adults, periodic office treatments for liquid nitrogen are required.

 What About The Use of Hypnosis or “Folk” Remedies?